Module leaders: Dr Omara Dogar

-If you are are keen to practice public health and may subsequently be able to assume positions within regional, national and international health organisations or ministries of health, then this course is for you.
+This module will attract students who are keen to practice Public Health and who may subsequently be able to assume positions within regional, national and international health organisations or ministries of health.

 Follow the link for further details of Infection and Disease - HEA00066M

 You should normally be a graduate with a 2:1 degree or higher, or equivalent from an overseas university, and be able to demonstrate that you have the necessary knowledge of and interest in a relevant area of health sciences.
 Applicants are assessed on a case-by-case basis, and we follow the University’s Equal Opportunities policy.

 If you successfully complete this course you will be awarded 20 credit points by the University of York, at Level 7.

 Please visit www.york.ac.uk/healthsciences/gradschool/funding/.

 This module runs each year in the Autumn and Spring terms.